 As the 2019 campaign nears, Nutley has a strong core of younger players, and with that, two oustanding candidates as team captains.

-DiPiano announced that the captains this fall will be seniors Samantha Gabrielle and Kristina Lopomo.
+DiPiano announced that the captains this fall will be seniors Samantha Gabriele and Kristina Lopomo.

 “I’ve had Sam and Kristina at my soccer camps since they were in third grade,” said DiPiano.
 “They were inseperable then and still are.
 As the years went on, I knew they were going to be special players for our program.”

 Lopomo was thirlled to be named a captain.

 “To me, what it means to be a captain is to show leadership, on and off the field,” said the senior.
 “This season, I believe Sam and I will do our best to lead the team to take one step further.”

 Gabriele is excited about leading a talented team.

 “I have very high expectations for the upcoming season, considering the talent we have both coming in, and returning,” she said.
 “I believe, as captains, this year Kristina and I just need to keep the team focused and playing our game.”